 Homeowners insurance excludes coverage for certain perils that coastal homes are at risk for, like flood damage, and in certain states, wind and hail damage.
-This means you may need to purchase other insurance policies in addition to your homeowners policy to make sure you're fully protected.
+This means you may need to purchase two other insurance policies on top of your standard home insurance to ensure you're fully protected.

 Since homeowners insurance typically doesn’t cover flood damage, you'll want to consider purchasing a flood insurance policy.
 In fact, if you have a federally backed mortgage and live in a high-risk flood zone, you’ll be required to.